chrisalbertson/xv_11_laser_driver/README.md

 # XV-11 and Botvac LIDAR Scanner driver for ROS

 This is a clone of the standrd one.
 New features are planned
-* Documwentation and a how-to
+* Documentation and a how-to
 * Actions to allow the scanner to be powered up and down
 * Control over the speed